tomjoht/tomjoht.github.io/_posts/2022/3/2022-03-22-trends-to-follow-or-forget-remote-work.md

 ## Next post

-Continue to the next post in this series: ["Trends to follow or forget" presentation to STC India](/trends/trends-to-follow-or-forget-presentation-stc-india.html).
+Continue to the next post in this series: [Language-generative AI tools](/trends/trends-to-follow-or-forget-language-generative-ai.html).